CloudStationTeam/docs/source/deployment.md

 7. Modify cloud_station_deployment/nginx.conf
     * add EC2 IP/DNS address to Line 68: server_name ec2-xx-xx-xxx-xxx.us-west-1.compute.amazonaws.com
 8. Configure NGINX, Daphne and Django (run only once)
+    ```
+    sudo usermod -a -G ubuntu www-data #add nginx user to the ubuntu group
+    # optional
+    sudo chgrp -R ubuntu * #change file owners to ubuntu group
+    sudo chmod -R g+r * #change file permissions of file owners
+    ```
-    run ```bash ~/cloud_station_deployment/configure_web_server.sh```
+    Then run ```bash ~/cloud_station_deployment/configure_web_server.sh```
     The script does the following:
       1. Write database migrations
       2. Collect staticfiles to ~cloud_station_web/static
       3. Configure NGINX with nginx.conf
       4. Configure systemctl to automatically run Daphne as a service(daphne.service)
       5. Download redis and start running redis in a docker container
-9. In your web browser, go to your EC2 instance's DNS address (ec2-xx-xx-xxx-xxx.us-west-1.compute.amazonaws.com) and you should see the CloudStation website.
+10. In your web browser, go to your EC2 instance's DNS address (ec2-xx-xx-xxx-xxx.us-west-1.compute.amazonaws.com) and you should see the CloudStation website.